WordPress/gutenberg/packages/block-editor/src/components/story-update-progress/README.md

 StoryUpdateProgress
 ===================

-`StoryUpdateProgress` shows a progress bar while the media files associated with a Story block are being saved
+`StoryUpdateProgress` shows a progress bar while the media files associated with a Story block are being saved and uploaded

 ## Usage